rishikesh-anand/clear-ransomware/README.md

 - `cryptography`
 - `crypto`
 - `base64`
+**Usage**

+- To start it:
+For windows
+`python3 ransomware.py`

+For mac or linux
+`python ransomware.py`

+- To use decrypter:
+Start server
+`python3 -m http.server 2009`

+To run this tool:
+- Copy the key form server
+- Enter that key on line 25 between strings
+- Then run that code
+`python3 decrypt.py`

+**Usage**
 Ransomware.py code is a script that implements a ransomware attack.
 Here's what it does, step by step:

 List all files in the current directory: The script uses the os.listdir() method to get a list of all files in the current working directory.
 It then filters the list to exclude itself and another script file, and appends the remaining files to a list named files.